BritishYouthBandAssociation/TemplateSite/README.md

 4. Using a command line, run `gulp`.
 This will:
    - Copy all sample configurations to their non-sample counterpart
    - Prompt you to edit the config values to suit your environment
+   - Prompt you to overwrite the template readme with a site specific one